avocs/LeMedica/README.md

 ## Pending To-Do's:
 1. UI/UX fix
     - logo for invalid lines used for warning lines in summary panel: both should be distinct.
-    - toggle columns: when rechecked after unchecking, gets added to the back instead of its original position

 2. Backend To-Do's
     - multipage recognition not very strong. could just be this one in particular